 The concept puts you completely in the life of a rock star.
-Important details are well thought out, such as the red carpet in the entrance area described above, the neon-colored elevator that takes you into the world of rock 'n' roll, through to the bar with the drinks on the ground floor at the end.
-After equipping yourself with the backstage pass, you dive into the interactive exhibition islands, which deal with all facets of rock music from the XNUMXs onwards.
-The visitors are constantly involved in the concept, as listeners, as consumers, as pacesetters or creative people, if they can sing or pick up the guitar themselves.
+Important details such as the red carpet in the entrance area described above, the neon-colored elevator that takes you into the world of rock 'n' roll, to the bar with drinks on the ground floor at the end are well thought out.
+After being equipped with the backstage pass, you immerse yourself in the interactive exhibition islands, which thematically deal with all facets of rock music from the XNUMXs upwards.
+The visitors are constantly involved in the concept, as listeners, as consumers, as clocks or creatives, when they can sing or pick up the guitar themselves.

 Roskilde Rock Museum Ragnarock